14 Sights in Clermont-Ferrand, France (with Map and Images)

 Statue du Général Desaix Szeder László / CC BY-SA 4.0

-The statue of General Desaix is a bronze statue by the sculptor Charles-François Lebœuf dit Nanteuil, installed since 1848 on the Place de Jaude, in Clermont-Ferrand.
-The monument pays tribute to General Desaix, who died at the Battle of Marengo (1800) and was born in the region.
+The statue of General Desaix is a bronze statue of the sculptor Charles-François Lebœuf dit Nanteuil, installed since 1848 on the Place de Jaude, in Clermont-Ferrand.
+The monument pays tribute to General Desaix, who died at the Battle of Marengo (1800) and a native of the region.

 Wikipedia: Statue du général Desaix (FR)